 Patrick M. Shea, BCL'99, LLB'99 - Montreal

-Patrick.
-Shea is a partner at the Montreal office of Blake, Cassels & Graydon LLP, where his practice areas include corporate law, mergers and acquisitions and private equity.
+Patrick M. Shea is a partner at the Montreal office of McCarthy Tétrault LLP.
+Patrick is an M&A lawyer and is co-head of his firm’s private equity group.
 Patrick received his Bachelor of Arts from Princeton University in 1995 and he spent the first five years of his legal career at Cravath, Swaine & Moore LLP in New York City.
-Patrick has taught a number of business law courses at McGill’s Faculty of Law Patrick and also volunteers his time for a number of foundations, charities and other not-for-profit organizations.
-He has held numerous leadership positions in connection with past capital and annual fundraising campaigns for McGill University’s Faculty of Law (including having led a $750,000 campaign in 2009), Princeton University, Loyola High School, McGill University Health Centre and Centre hospitalier de l'Université de Montréal.
+He is a member of both the New York and Quebec Bars.
+Patrick has taught a number of business law courses at McGill’s Faculty of Law.
+Patrick also volunteers his time for a number of foundations, charities and other not-for-profit organizations.
+He has held numerous leadership positions in connection with past capital and annual fundraising campaigns for McGill’s Faculty of Law (including having led a $750,000 campaign in 2009), Princeton University, Loyola High School, McGill University Health Centre and Centre hospitalier de l'Université de Montréal.

 Jordan H. Waxman, LLB'92, BCL'92 - New York